Tony Hsieh’s family tried to get him into rehab, Utah records show

 Police records show friends and family of Tony Hsieh were concerned about his welfare months before he died, in addition to disturbance calls at his Park City home.

-Friends and family of Zappos founder Tony Hsieh were concerned about his welfare and “trying to get him into rehab” four months before he died, Park City police records obtained Tuesday by the Review-Journal show.
+Friends and family of longtime Zappos CEO Tony Hsieh were concerned about his welfare and “trying to get him into rehab” four months before he died, Park City police records obtained Tuesday by the Review-Journal show.

 Park City police officers twice responded to the tech guru’s ski-town mansion for welfare checks — first on Aug.
 4 and again on Aug.
 14, the same month Hsieh retired as chief executive of the online shoe seller after 20 years at the helm.